In a digital world, credit scoring needs to evolve – here’s how.

 - Device fingerprinting: the way in which users connect to your lending platform contains a multitude of valuable information about whether they are legitimate or fraudulent.

-- Data enrichment: single data points such as an IP address can go a long way when enriched through the right information crosschecks.
+- Data enrichment: single points such as an IP address can go a long way when enriched through the right information crosschecks.

 - Phone number analysis: with the right tools you can gain tremendous information about the owner of the number.